stroma-lamellae/chloroplasts/README.md

 [@yinny](https://github.com/yinny)

 Contributions to this project are welcome.
+We recommend following the workflow specified in our [wiki](https://github.com/stroma-lamellae/chloroplasts/wiki/Github-Workflow).
 Please contact the maintainers if your pull request is not getting attention.